ching-yao-lin/USFB/README.md

 Special thanks to [Prof. Ming-jen Lin](https://econ.ntu.edu.tw/zh_tw/people/faculty0/faculty1/%E6%9E%97-%E6%98%8E%E4%BB%81-73113963) for providing me with this amazing opportunity to conduct a hands-on, end-to-end, interesting as well as challenging standalone project.

 **Project Result**:<br>
-Three types of Sentiment Score are contructed:
+Three types of Sentiment Score are constructed:
 * Aspect-based Sentiment - Scores on joy, love, surprise, sadness, anger, fear
 * Binary Sentiment Labels - POSITIVE or NEGATIVE
 * Continuous Sentiment Scores - A score between -1 and +1, indicating a sentiment spectrum from negative to positive emotions